 I prefer the latter story.
 Growing up, I always have the image of Taotie (just like the logo on the right!) bumping up and down in the kitchen, crafting savory dishes.
 Its motif was usually inscribed on ancient bronze food vessels specifically to remind people to avoid overindulgence, but I don't see the problem of being a little bit carried away by exquisite and delicious food :P Everyone can be like Taotie, become an epicure, a gourmand or a gastronome, and enjoy the voluptuousness of tastes!

 My name is Yang and I live in Copenhagen, Denmark.
 I started cooking because I missed the food from home when I moved to the UK for study at the age of fifteen.
 Later on, cooking became a hobby and I found myself really good at it when people started constantly asking me for my recipes.
 In the kitchen, I like to play around a bit, experimenting with all kinds of ingredients and creating fusions between the east and the west.
-Outside the kitchen, I was trained in Neuroscience and Public Health.
-Currently doing my PhD in Sensory Analysis and Consumer Behaviour at the University of Copenhagen.
+Outside the kitchen, I was trained in Neuroscience and Public Health, currently doing a PhD in Sensory Analysis and Dietary Behaviour.

 I believe in the Danish heartwarming concept of 'hygge' which means creating a cosy atmosphere and enjoying good things in life with good people around you.
 To me, cooking is 'hygge' that brings me joy and brings people together.
 I hope I can share this joy with you through my recipes!